-Enzyme-Linked Immunosorbent Assays (ELISAs) follow the basic principle of an antibody binding to a specific antigen epitope, and can be used to detect peptides, proteins, antibodies or hormones in biological samples.
 ELISAs have a wide variety of applications in life science research, including biomarker screening in disease diagnostics, pregnancy tests, serum antibody detection for virus testing, and allergen detection.
 ELISAs can also be used to detect peptides, proteins, antibodies or hormones in biological samples.

 Choosing the right ELISA format

-The four major types of ELISA are direct, indirect, sandwich and competitive.
+There are four major types of ELISAs which are direct, indirect, sandwich and competitive.
 Each ELISA type has been developed with alterations to the basic methodology to give different suitabilities for different applications – for example, direct ELISA is the most popular for antibody detection, while sandwich ELISA is used more often for protein detection.

 Life science innovation using ELISA-based methodologies